-At Norwich Research Park there is a world class business and research cluster of expertise in genome analysis and manipulation of animal, microbial and plant systems for a wide range of applications.
-A supportive and collaborative environment, Norwich Research Park is the ideal location for innovative businesses to thrive.
+At Norwich Research Park there is a world-class business and research cluster of expertise in genome analysis and manipulation of animal, microbial and plant systems for a wide range of applications.
+A supportive and collaborative environment; Norwich Research Park is the ideal location for innovative businesses to thrive and collaborate with scientific endeavours in genome sequencing, gene editing, and other genomics.

 Genomics is central to the plant science work of the John Innes Centre, The Sainsbury Laboratory and Earlham Institute.
 The need for sustainable agriculture to feed our growing population in the future is clear, the world can’t afford to keep losing an estimated 40% of its crops every year.
 To really understand how plants work we must study their genes.
 For example, there are a set of genes responsible for giving plants better resistance to diseases, and there is a different set of genes involved in how plants form and grow.
 You can’t approach a challenge like this in just one way, we need to make sure plants are more reliable in a number of different ways including: